• Job Vacancies

 At Sylvester Primary Academy, English is taught in accordance with the English programmes of study set out in the National Curriculum for Key Stages 1 and 2.

 At Sylvester, English is taught as a subject in its own right, but it is also used as a medium to teach all other curriculum subjects.
-As a result, children receive five daily English lessons each week (based largely upon texts provided by The Literacy Tree) as well as three short Reading lessons each week (based largely upon texts provided by Literacy Leaves), but children also gain regular opportunities in the other core and foundation subjects to practise, revise and further develop their reading, speaking, listening and writing skills.
+As a result, children receive five daily English lessons each week (based largely upon texts provided by The Literacy Tree) as well as three short reading lessons each week (based largely upon texts provided by Literary Leaves), but children also gain regular opportunities in the other core and foundation subjects to practise, revise and further develop their reading, speaking, listening and writing skills.

 Our English curriculum is taught through a whole text model.
 Real books, complete novels, short stories and class readers are central to all English teaching at Sylvester.
 Whenever possible, English teaching is linked to real books or class readers and the children also have many opportunities to listen to and respond to books, short stories and poetry outside the regular English lessons.
 Teachers are encouraged to read regularly to the children for enjoyment and have a set list of stories to read each year.